tomaszbawor/tbawor.sh/content/posts/nix-on-macos.md

 Once upon a time I have tried to install nix package manager into my work macbook.
 I have been looking for the same terminal setup for all of my machines that can be easly stored in one place.

-This however was not so easy since my work macbook has preinstaled zscaler wchich rips open the TLS connections and replaces the certificates with company accepted one.
+This however was not so easy since my work macbook has preinstaled zscaler which rips open the TLS connections and replaces the certificates with company accepted one.

 I have spend to many hours that I would like to admit on searching why my nix commands are not working and I have errors with SSL certificates.
 Since I have set up my computer many years ago the zscaler did not gave issues and I forgot it exists.